delk73/synesthetic-mcp/README.md

 Order of discovery used by the adapter:
 1) `SYN_SCHEMAS_DIR` and `SYN_EXAMPLES_DIR` if set
 2) `libs/synesthetic-schemas/jsonschema` and `libs/synesthetic-schemas/examples` if present
+3) If neither exists, listings are empty and get operations return not found

 Initialize the submodule: